 Summarizing these results, it is clear that, in order to have lower execution times and therefore maximize the productivity of the system, a large reaction distance (t) and a small virtual inflation would be best, in general.
 On the other hand, the inflation radius (R) is an indicator of safety and its reduction would generate higher risks and discomfort for the operator.
 Also, having a large reaction distance (t) would cause much more disturbances to the robot motion, as it would try to adapt its trajectory according to obstacles that are still far from its body.
-As seen in Fig. 11, a nonlinear relationship is also observed.
-That is, the average execution time (inverse indicator of productivity) is not necessarily monotonically increasing with an increase in R, indicator of safety.
-Consequently, further

-Fig. 11 Execution time curves as a function of reaction distance and inflation radius modeling is needed to arrive at an optimal set of these parameters able to simultaneously maximize operational safety and productivity.
+As seen in Figure 11, a nonlinear relationship is also observed.
+That is, the average execution time (inverse indicator of productivity) is not necessarily monotonically increasing with an increase in (R), indicator of safety.
+Consequently, further modeling is needed to arrive at an optimal set of these parameters able to simultaneously maximize operational safety and productivity.
 The authors believe that the results obtained with this experimental campaign could represent useful information for the future developments of the robotic system.
-In fact, knowing the impact that the robot's reaction distance has on the performance of the system could be a powerful driver in the definition of an optimal value for the "time span" to be covered by the predicted data envisioned for the long-term project.
+In fact, knowing the impact that the robot's reaction distance has on the performance of the system could be a powerful driver in the definition of an optimal value for the 'time span' to be covered by the predicted data envisioned for the long term-project.